When the Physician Becomes the Patient

 Her constant coughing had tattered the lining of the two major blood vessels that go to the brain along the back of the neck.
 A clot formed and traveled into the major blood supply to the brain.
 Her neurologist suspected an internal capsule stroke.
 After making sure it was not a cerebral hemorrhage, the neurologist ordered a dose of tissue plasminogen activator (tPA) to dissolve the clot.

-After a few days, Dr. Ansari-Ali was discharged to Marianjoy Rehabilitation Hospital, part of Northwestern Medicine.
+After a few days, Dr. Ansari-Ali was discharged to Northwestern Medicine Marianjoy Rehabilitation Hospital.
 There, due to a rare complication, she experienced hemorrhaging that nearly stopped her heart twice.
 She was transferred to Northwestern Medicine Central DuPage Hospital, where she underwent surgery for yet another setback, an infected groin hematoma.
 After a successful surgery, she was transferred back to Marianjoy, where her rehabilitation began again.

 For three weeks, Dr. Ansari-Ali had days when she struggled both physically and emotionally, but her determination and progress led her home.
 She continued practicing what she learned in rehabilitation and even created her own speech exercises.
 Incredibly, she has returned to clinical practice and wrote a book about the experience.
 In When the Doctor Has a Stroke (How I Recovered and You Can Too), she shares her personal account and humorous insights as a healthcare provider who became a patient and describes what she learned during a functional and meaningful recovery.